aogriffiths/node-wtr-dev-workflow-example/README.md

 ~/mydevproject/node-wtr-dev-workflow-example-module/

-3. Write the code for them both (e.g. index.js, README.md, package.json etc)
+3. Code them both (e.g. write index.js, README.md, package.json etc)

-Your module should export something and your main project should require your module and use something it exports (otherwise why bother!).
+The module should export something and the main project should require it (otherwise why bother!).
+If you clone this example and the example module they already to that.

 0. make your module avilable globaly

+    cd ~/mydevproject/node-wtr-dev-workflow-example-module/
+    sudo npm install -g

+This installs the module

 0. Link your main project to your module.